 Risk Factors: Men between the ages of 15 and 35 are most likely to have an SCI.
 The number of SCIs in persons over 65 years of age is increasing because of falls.

 History and Symptoms: Details about how the injury occurred may help to determine injury severity and if there are other associated injuries.
 The paralysis that follows an SCI is usually sudden.
-There may also be breathing, blood pressure problems, or problems controlling the bladder and bowel.
+There may also be problems with breathing, blood pressure, sexual function, mood or problems controlling the bladder and bowel.

-Rehab Management: The primary goals of rehab are to provide the patient and families with education about SCI, improve function and prepare the patient for return to the community.
+Rehab Management: PM&R physicians typically direct rehabilitation for SCI.
+The primary goals of rehab are to provide the patient and their families with education about SCI, improve function, maintain health and prepare for return to their community.
 Prevention of further injury or complications is crucial.
-This may include surgery to maintain spine stability, breathing devices or specialized programs and equipment to prevent injury to the skin while in bed.
-Many SCI patients experience difficulty controlling urinating or bowel movements.
-Patient and families will receive education and training on performing bowel and bladder programs.
-Physical therapy and occupational therapy work with strengthening, stretch and mobility and helping the patient learn techniques to care for himself.
-Assistive devices, ramps, and other changes in the environment may also be helpful.
+This may include surgery to maintain spine stability very soon after the injury occurred, breathing devices or specialized programs and equipment to prevent injury to the skin while in bed or sitting.
+Problems with controlling urinating or bowel movements are addressed by giving patients and family education and training on how to manage that safely and effectively.
+Problems with sexual function are addressed and many people with SCI are able to have children.
+Physical therapy and occupational therapy work to increase strength, maintain joint flexibility, improve ability to mobilize and to care for themselves.
+Special devices, ramps, and other changes in the environment may be helpful.
 Medications may be used to address disorders that may be associated with SCI such as spasticity, depression and pain.
-These may include.
-Recovery depends on how severe the injury is.
-Most improvement is seen in the first 6 months after the injury.
+Relatively new treatments and devices are being studied, such as specialized robotics and electrical stimulation that offer some promise to help people with SCI do more for themselves in their homes and communities.
+Regular long-term follow up appointments with a physiatrist will help identify potential late problems and permit early treatment.